 Australia is ranked 3rd in the best healthcare in the world index.
 In the UK, we have the publicly funded NHS to look after us.
 In Australia, their version of this is called Medicare.
 All Australian citizens and permanent residents have access to Medicare, and it is funded by the Medicare levy, which for most people is a 2% tax on their income.

-Unlike the NHS, not all medical costs are covered by Medicare.
-For example, unless you are in Queensland or Tasmania, Medicare does not cover the cost of an ambulance to get you to hospital.
-It also does not cover dental care.
-For this reason, the majority of Australians have some form of private medical insurance in place.
+Unlike the UK’s NHS, not all medical costs are covered by Medicare.
+Unless you are in Queensland or Tasmania, Medicare does not cover the cost of an ambulance or dental care.
+Due to these limitations, the majority of Australians opt for some form of private medical insurance.

-The cost of private health cover in Australia varies greatly depending on the type of cover you take up, and what state you live in.
-If you have an appropriate level of medical cover in place, you may be able to have a tax rebate from the Australian government every year.
+The cost of private health cover in Australia varies greatly depending on the type of cover you take up and what province you live in.
+If you have an appropriate level of medical cover in place, you may be eligible for a tax rebate from the Australian government every year.

 Australian Lifestyle and Culture